Showing 1 - 10 of 10 results

 File 5706: Full Text >

-Lewis and Clark Expedition enters Washington state on October 10, 1805.
+Lewis and Clark Expedition enters future state of Washington on October 10, 1805.

 On October 10, 1805, Lewis and Clark and the Corps of Volunteers for Northwestern Discovery enter what is now the state of Washington, at the confluence of what they call the "Koos koos ke" (Clearwater River) and the "Kimooenem" or "Lewis's River" (Snake).